RomiGilat/EJCR_ECEN360_FinalProject/README.md

    ![image](https://github.com/RomiGilat/EJCR_ECEN360_FinalProject/assets/143659787/079293fb-633e-44d0-896c-d89630346efd)

 ### 3. Navigate to  cloned repository.
-   Assuming you are still in the directory where you used the ```git clone``` command, you can navigate to the coned repository using
+   Assuming you are still in the directory where you used the ```git clone``` command, you can navigate to the cloned repository using
    ```cd EJCR_ECEN360_FinalProject```.

 ### 4. Build the Docker Image